 These security features ensure that only authorized users can access data and help businesses maintain compliance with data protection regulations.

-Power BI vs Tableau: Which Tool Offers Better Sharing and Collaboration Features?
+Power BI vs Tableau: Which Tool is Best for Sharing and Collaboration?

 - Tableau provides built-in features for publishing and sharing data through Tableau Server, Tableau Online, or Tableau Public.
 However, its sharing capabilities are somewhat limited.
 Tableau does not allow users to embed reports directly into web pages or applications, which can restrict collaboration options for some users.